Blockchain Media – Remodeling Content Distribution System

-The article focuses on how blockchain media content management and smart contracts can bring transformation in the traditional copyright management system.
+We will cover the following topics to explain how blockchain media content management and smart contracts can bring transformation in the traditional copyright management system:

 Every time we hear a song or watch a video, the owner or copyright holder should get some royalty payment for the work they own.
 But, billions of instances of digital music or videos are played each day on radio stations, in clubs, bars, parties and other areas.

 The media content played each day is sampled for remakes or other uses.